narimiller/GANs-generative-art/README.md

 # GANs for Generative Art

-Generative Adversarial Networks (GANs) are deep learning generative models which learn to generate new instances of whatever data they have been trained on.
+Generative Adversarial Networks (GANs) are deep learning models which learn to generate new instances of whatever data they have been trained on.
 Once a GAN has estimated the distribution of the training data, it learns how to map latent codes (such as a vector of 512 numbers) to specific outputs.
 This learned latent space can be exploited to create interpolation videos, which can be used to market a product/business or can be sold on their own as NFTs.
 The use of GANs as part of a digital art practice is relatively new and currently popular among AI artists.

 This project implements the Pytorch version of StyleGAN2-ADA and explores the creative potential of the GAN latent space.
 The goal is to generate novel promotional videos for businesses like Malli, a Los Angeles-based pop-up restaurant, as well as NFTs.
 The GANs trained in this project have been aptly named **malliGAN** (a GAN for generating new instances of food images) and **grappleGAN** (a GAN for generating images of people grappling).